What is pericardial effusion?

 Pericardial effusion can also be caused by inflammation of the pericardium.
-Pericardial inflammation may be caused by infection or may be caused by idiopathic (undeterminable) inflammation of the pericardium.
+Pericardial inflammation may be caused by infection (e.g. from a systemic infection, or from a migrating porcupine quill), or may be caused by idiopathic (undeterminable) inflammation of the pericardium.

 Other causes of pericardial effusion include trauma, clotting disorders, rupture of the left atrium of the heart, and congestive heart failure.
-Less commonly, pericardial effusion may result from hypoalbuminemia (low blood protein levels, which can allow fluid to leak from the blood vessels) and peritoneopericardial diaphragmatic hernias (a hereditary defect that results in chest abnormalities).
+Less commonly, pericardial effusion may result from hypoalbuminemia (low blood protein levels, which can allow fluid to leak from the blood vessels) and peritoneopericardial diaphragmatic hernias (PPDH - a hereditary defect that results in chest abnormalities).

 What are the effects of pericardial effusion?

 As the pericardial sac fills with excessive fluid, the pressure within the pericardial sac rises.
 Eventually, this pressure may meet or exceed the pressure that is present within the heart.
 At this point, the ventricles of the heart lose their ability to fill effectively, creating a condition known as cardiac tamponade.
 Cardiac tamponade interferes with the heart's ability to move blood, resulting in right-sided congestive heart failure, low blood pressure, and poor circulation to the heart and other organs.